-Sometimes using a highlighted effect text gives a stronger emphasis and style to your design.
-In this quick tip we are going to achieve that effect by utilizing Paragraph Rules in Adobe InDesign.
-Let's begin!
+Sometimes, using an InDesign highlight effect for text gives a stronger emphasis and style to your design.
+In this quick tip, we are going to achieve that effect by using Paragraph Rules in Adobe InDesign.

-Step 3: Create New Paragraphs
+3. How to Create New Paragraphs

-In order to highlight the text later on, make each line in the text frame into a new paragraph.
-The process is pretty simple; by the beginning of each line, except the first line, press Backspace to remove the space that links the previous line.
+In order to make the InDesign highlight text effect later on, make each line in the text frame into a new paragraph.
+The process is pretty simple: at the beginning of each line, except the first line, press Backspace to remove the space that links the previous line.

 Press Enter to put the sentence after the cursor into a new paragraph.
 Repeat the same process for the next line.

-Step 4: Change Text Color to White
+4. How to Change the Text Color to White

 Change the text color to white to make it easier to adjust the Paragraph Rules later.
 Double-click the text frame and then select the whole paragraph (Command-A).
 Open the Color panel (F6), click the "T" icon on the panel, and click the Fill icon which is represented by the square.
 Set all the color values to zero to turn the text color white.
 Press Escape when you're finished changing the color.

 5. How to Open Paragraph Rules in InDesign